webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Find-an-Opening.md

 ---
 aliases:
 - Find an Opening
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
+- Ability/Cost/1
-  - Abilities
+- Ability/Tier/Low
-  - Abilitiesction
+- Ability/Pool/Intellect
-type:
-  - Action
+- Ability/Categories/Senses
-cost: 1 Intellect
 ---

-# Find an Opening
+## Find an Opening

-**Cost**: 1 Intellect point
+>1  Intellect
-**Type**: Action

-You use trickery to find an opening in your foe’s defenses.
+You use trickery to find an opening in your foe's defenses.
 If you succeed on a Speed roll against one creature within immediate range, your next attack against that creature before the end of the next round is eased.
 Action.